Customers and Consumers

 In Mexico, we follow the best practice guidelines for chicken production as defined by the Secretariat of Agriculture, Livestock, Rural Development, Fisheries and Food (SAGARPA) and the National Service for Agro-Alimentary Public Health, Safety and Quality (SENASICA).
 Additionally, most of Pilgrim’s facilities in Mexico have a Federally Inspected Type (TIF) certification.

 The Heads of FSQA (also referred to in some business units as the Heads of Technical Services and Quality Assurance) oversee the food safety and quality assurance programs as well as regulatory compliance for each business unit.
-They report directly to the President of their respective business units and work collaboratively with the Global Head of Food Safety and Quality Assurance.
-Each JBS USA facility has a FSQA Manager and FSQA team who, in our Fed and Regional Beef business units, report to the Head of FSQA; in the Pilgrim’s U.S., Australia and Primo business units, report to the FSQA Director for their line of the business; and in all other business units, report to the production facility manager.
+They report directly to the President or Chief Operating Officer of their respective business units and work collaboratively with the Global Head of Food Safety and Quality Assurance.
+Each JBS USA facility has a FSQA Manager and FSQA team who, in our JBS USA Fed and Regional Beef business units, report to the Head of FSQA; in the Pilgrim’s, Swift Prepared Foods and Primo business units, report to the FSQA Director for their line of the business; and in all other business units, report to the production facility manager.
 This streamlined reporting structure demonstrates the high priority we place on food safety and quality assurance, allowing JBS USA to quickly and efficiently implement action-oriented decisions on a daily basis, if necessary.

 In the U.S. and Canada, the Food Safety and Quality Advisory Committee is responsible for providing oversight and guidance to our food safety and quality assurance programs as well as regulatory compliance.
 The committee is comprised of senior JBS USA and Pilgrim’s team members, as well as academicians who specialize in the areas of animal science, meat science, epidemiology, food microbiology and veterinary medicine.
 The committee includes the Heads of FSQA in each JBS USA and Pilgrim’s business unit, along with nine industry experts, including Drs.
 Gary Smith and Keith Belk from Colorado State University, Drs.
 H. Russell Cross, Kerri Gehring and Jeff Savell from Texas A&M University, Dr. Guy Loneragan from Texas Tech University, Dr. Mike Apley from Kansas State University, Dr. Chuck Hofacre from University of Georgia and Dr. Lynn McMullen from the University of Alberta, Canada.

 Food safety starts with the health and well-being of the live animal.
-No matter the production system deployed, the health and welfare of our animals remains our priority, and we are committed to providing proper nutrition and full-service veterinary care to our livestock and poultry.
+No matter the production system deployed, the health and welfare of our animals remains our priority, and we are committed to providing proper care to our livestock and poultry.
 Please see our Animal Care chapter for additional information on this topic.

-The robust food safety and quality program that each JBS USA production facility operates under consists of Standard Operating Procedures, Sanitation Standard Operating Procedures, Hazard Analysis and Critical Control Points (HACCP) procedures and validated technology interventions that are designed to eliminate or reduce foodborne pathogens.
+The robust food safety and quality program that each JBS production facility operates under consists of Standard Operating Procedures (SOPs), Sanitation Standard Operating Procedures (SSOPs), Hazard Analysis and Critical Control Points (HACCP) procedures and validated technology interventions that are designed to eliminate or reduce biological, chemical, and physical hazards from raw material production.

 Each of these processes are monitored by team members trained in food safety and quality assurance, as well as government officials, in each production facility.
 Additionally, inspection and process verification by government officials occur before the mark of inspection can be placed on products entering into commerce.